 Nebraska Ready To Learn

-Playing Ready To Learn educational games gave all children measurable gains in key literacy skills, but was more significant with low-income children.
-Preschoolers who participated in the PBS KIDS Raising Readers outscored their peers who did not participate in the curriculum on:
+Playing Ready To Learn educational games gives all children measurable gains in key literacy skills.
+In 2012 preschoolers who participated in the PBS KIDS Raising Readers outscored their peers who did not participate in the curriculum on:

 - Knowing concepts of story and print (12% gain).